 - In the Fire Safety Systems Inspection Schedules (Inspectieschema Brandbeveiligingssystemen, in Dutch) from the Centre for Crime Prevention and Safety (CCV), you will find the rules your fire safety system has to meet.

 - In some municipalities, the local fire brigade (brandweer) may provide free advice about how to make your premises safe from fire.

 - The European Recommendation 86/666 EEC on fire safety in hotels defines minimum safety standards in hotels and serves as a basis for common safety rules throughout the EU.

-- The Building Decree 2003 and the Occupancy Decree (Gebruiksbesluit) include specific fire safety requirements for day nurseries, playgroups and establishments that offer after-school or 24-hour childcare.
-They are described in the (Dutch-language) Information sheet Childcare of the Dutch government.
+- The Building Decree 2012 and the Occupancy Decree (Gebruiksbesluit) contain specific building requirements for childcare centres in existing and new buildings for day nurseries, playgroups and establishments that offer after-school or 24-hour childcare.
+They are described in the (Dutch-language) Information sheet Childcare (in Dutch) of the Dutch government.